catalyst-cooperative/pudl/docs/intro.rst

 data packages <https://specs.frictionlessdata.io/tabular-data-package/>`__ where the data is stored as CSV files and the metadata is stored as JSON.
 These static, text-based output formats are archive-friendly and can be used to populate a database or read with Python, R, and many other tools.
-See the :doc:`data_dictionary` page for a list of the normalized database tables and their contents.
+See the :doc:`data_dictionaries/pudl_data_dictionary` page for a list of the normalized database tables and their contents.

 .. note::